Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 The associated kernel is then $K_{s}:= \pm \nabla V_{s}$, the sign deciding whether the interaction is attractive or repulsive.
 If $d\geq 2$ and $s=d-2$, this is the Coulomb potential that characterises electrostatic and gravitational forces (depending on the sign).
 Our results will also cover several classical models such as the $2d$ Navier-Stokes equation, which in vorticity form can be written as in \eqref{eq:PDE} with the Biot-Savart kernel, and the parabolic-elliptic Keller-Segel PDE in any dimension $d\geq 1$, which models the phenomenon of chemotaxis.
 These kernels are presented and discussed in more details in Section \ref{sec:examples}.

 ~

 The problem of deriving a macroscopic equation from a microscopic model of interacting particles can be traced back to the original inspiration of \citet{Kac}, in the context of the Boltzmann equation.
 Since then, a huge literature has been devoted to interacting particle systems and their convergence to nonlinear Fokker-Planck equations such as \eqref{eq:PDE}.
-In the case of Lipschitz continuous interaction kernels, this problem is now well-understood.
-When the particles are diffusion processes, whether in mean-field or moderate interaction, one can refer e.g. to the works of \citet{Sznit}, \citet{MeleardLN} for a general account of the theory, and \citet{Oelschlager85} and \citet{Meleard} on the moderate case.
-In this case, one can show that the propagation of chaos holds.
+In the case of Lipschitz continuous interaction kernels, this problem is now well-understood (see \cite{Sznit,MeleardLN,Oelschlager85,Meleard}) and the propagation of chaos holds.
 That is to say, the empirical measure (on the space of trajectories) of the associated particle system converges in law towards the weak solution of a McKean-Vlasov SDE associated to \eqref{eq:PDE}.
-In particular, when one looks at the time marginal laws in this convergence, one recovers in the limit the Fokker-Planck equation.

 There are fewer works when the interaction kernel is singular, despite the great importance it represents both theoretically and in applications.
-One can mention the early works of \citet{Marchioro} and \citet{Osada} on the $2d$ Navier-Stokes equation, and of \citet{Stigm} and \citet{BossyTalay} on Burgers' equation. \citet{CepaLepingle} studied one-dimensional electrical particles with repulsive interaction, and more recently \citet{FournierHauray} studied a stochastic particle system approximating the Landau equation with moderately soft potentials.
-Outside the scope of physics, interesting biological models have arisen, for instance in neuroscience with the work of \citet{DIRT} (diffusive particles interacting through their hitting times), and several works on the Keller-Segel equation (\citet{FournierJourdain}, \citet{CattiauxPedeches} and \citet{JabirTalayTomasevic} for instance).
+One can mention the early works of \citet{Marchioro} and \citet{Osada} on the $2d$ Navier-Stokes equation (see also \cite{FHM} more recently); while \citet{Stigm} and \citet{BossyTalay} worked on Burgers' equation. \citet{CepaLepingle} studied one-dimensional electrical particles with repulsive interaction, and more recently \citet{FournierHauray} studied a stochastic particle system approximating the Landau equation with moderately soft potentials.
+Outside the scope of physics, interesting biological models have arisen, for instance in neuroscience and in the modelling of chemotaxis (see \cite{DIRT,FournierJourdain,CattiauxPedeches,JabirTalayTomasevic,Godinho}).